Blazing Angels 2: Secret Missions of WWII: Plot

 The squadron then linked up with the Flying Tigers and assaulted a hidden airbase in China.
-Robinson and Milo both landed at the base and stole two prototype planes.
-They flew the planes on the deck through the nearby canyon in order to avoid AA fire, and then assisted with the escape of the remaining participants.
-Low on fuel, the squadron flew the planes to Rangoon, making it right as the Japanese began their invasion of the city.
-Robinson was the only pilot able to get into a different plane and take off in time.
-He quickly dispatched the bombers attacking the airfield, allowing his squadron mates to take off.
-The pilots then shot down numerous attacking bombers and sunk several enemy ships that were attacking the evacuation fleet.
+Robinson and Milo both landed at the base and stole two prototype planes, a J7W Shinden, and a Me-163 Komet.
+They proceeded through a nearby canyon in order to avoid AA fire, and then assisted with the escape of the remaining American ground troops.
+Low on fuel, the squadron flew both prototype planes to Rangoon, making it right as the Japanese began their invasion of the city.
+Robinson was the only pilot able to get into a different plane, a Hawker Tempest, and took off in time.
+He quickly dispatched the bombers attacking the airfield, allowing his squadron mates to take off in their own Tempest's.
+The pilots then shot down numerous attacking bombers and sunk several enemy ships that were engaging the evacuation fleet.
 They flew where needed, destroying artillery positions, bridges, and oil refineries.
 Robinson and Teach flew to protect an evacuation train while Milo and Thorpe flew to protect the evacuation ships.
-Both the train and ships escaped, but Thorpe was shot down and captured.
+Both the train and ships escaped, but Thorpe was shot down and captured by a Japanese destroyer.
 Robinson, Teach, Milo, and Marguerite flew a rescue mission, sinking several ships escorting the "hellship" that was holding several POW's (including Thorpe).
 Robinson then destroyed the gun towers and cargo hatch on the ship while Teach and Milo covered him from enemy fighters.
 Robinson then destroyed an accidentally launched torpedo, and Thorpe was rescued by an American submarine.
-While detained, Thorpe learned of an impending attack on San Francisco.
+While detained, Thorpe learned of an impending attack on San Francisco that had been masterminded by a German General of the Luftwaffe, Heinrich Von Kluge (the games primary antagonist), with the Japanese assisting him.

 The squadron flew to the city and protected the Golden Gate Bridge and naval port from U-boats launching V-1 rockets.
 They then shot down several Japanese suicide rockets launched from a carrier submarine.
 When the rockets turned to attack the squadron, they forced them to crash into the carrier sub, eventually sinking it.
 They then flew to the Himalayas and intercepted an aerial convoy.
 Teach, Milo, and Thorpe hijacked a transport plane loaded with secret weapons while Robinson flew cover.
 Marguerite, though, was captured in the attack and her troops shot.
 While detained, Max managed to sneak her a weapon, allowing her to take over a train that she was being transported on.
 He also sent the squadron a message to apprise them of the situation.